Domnyk/TicTacToe/README.md

 ## TicTacToe

 ### Description
-Tic tac toe game on 5x5 grid.
+Tic tac toe game on 5x5 board.
 Written in Java using JavaFX for GUI and minimax algorithm for computer moves

 ### How to build